-Marietta, Ohio was settled in 1788.
-It is the oldest city in Ohio and the first American city outside the original 13 states.
+Marietta, Ohio was settled in 1788 in the newly established Northwest Territory.
+It was the first city under American civil government outside the original 13 states.
 This blog tells stories about life in Marietta and the surrounding area over the years.

 Join the Conversation

 Join the Conversation.

 I invite your comments, suggestions, and additional information about any topic mentioned.

 Saturday, September 3, 2022

 The French Historical Plaque and Celoron Lead Plate

 French Historical Plaque and Celeron Lead Plate